 💡 And if you’d like to have a more productive conversation with your vet…

-An Activity and Sleep Tracker for dogs means you can now share actionable data based on your buddy’s normal patterns.
+An Activity Tracker for dogs means you can now share actionable data based on your buddy’s normal patterns.

 Tractive Activity Tracking on the mobile app